Demographics of Alaska: Ancestry

 The vast and sparsely populated regions of northern and western Alaska are primarily inhabited by Alaska Natives, who are also numerous in the southeast.
 Anchorage, Fairbanks, and other parts of south-central and southeast Alaska have many White Americans of northern and western European ancestry.
 The Wrangell-Petersburg area has many residents of Scandinavian ancestry and the Aleutian Islands contain a large Filipino population.
 The vast majority of the state's Black population lives in Anchorage and Fairbanks.
 Also, Alaska has the largest percentage of American Indians of any state.
 Some of the Alaska Natives absorbed the small 1700s Russian-era settlement.
 There are some Creole people of natives and Russians mixture.
+The state is also notable for its Balkan and Baltic populations - Alaska is home to one of the most notable Montenegrin diasporas in the world.

 Birth data

 Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.